kForth/SimpleWsgiFlask/README.md

 	mod_wsgi-express module-config
 ```

-Now paste it in your apache config
+Paste the output in your apache config
 ```
 	sudo nano /etc/apache2/apache2.conf
 ```

+---

 Now you need to setup your server.
 Start by making your server folder, I'm going to call it Server and put it in /var/www/ but you should call it something better.
 ```